AdobeDocs/workfront.en/help/quicksilver/agile/use-kanban-in-an-agile-team/add-a-subtask-to-an-existing-story.md

  </tbody>
 </table>

-&#42;To find out what plan, license type, or access you have, contact your Workfront administrator.
+&#42;To find out what plan, license type, or access you have, contact your [!DNL Workfront] administrator.

 ## Add a subtask to an existing story on the Kanban board

 1. Go to the Kanban board that contains the story where you want to add a subtask.
 1. Click the name of the task on the story tile on the Kanban board.
-1. Add a subtask to the task as you would in any other task list within Workfront, as described in [Create subtasks](../../manage-work/tasks/create-tasks/create-subtasks.md).
+1. Add a subtask to the task as you would in any other task list within [!DNL Workfront], as described in [Create subtasks](../../manage-work/tasks/create-tasks/create-subtasks.md).